 I took six years of Latin in high school and not once felt that it is a dead language.
 That's because we are surrounded by Latin terms and expressions - despite our modern lives.
 But if there is only one word you should remember, mark these letters: omnia.

 This term is the ultimate adverb, meaning no less than "everything," "in all respects" or "all encompassing".
-Omnia sure sets the bar high and so I was very intrigued when I first heard about the five-star superior THE OMNIA Hotel in Zermatt.
+Omnia sure sets the bar high and so I was very intrigued when I first heard about the five-star superior THE OMNIA Mountain Lodge in Zermatt.

 Can there ever be a hotel that truly has it all?

 And what would the ultimate hotel look like, anyway?
 For my taste, it would come with luxury suites, killer views and memorable fine dining experiences.
 Not to mention courteous and collegial staff, micro moments to write home about and everything it takes for a sound sleep.

 Does THE OMNIA deliver on all these accounts?
 We are about to find out!
 So on a warm autumn weekend, we follow the invitation of Christian Eckert, the dynamic hotel director who has left his marks on THE OMNIA for nearly four years.

 For one, we never grow tired of spending time in Zermatt.
 There is simply too much to do in this resort town - during all seasons!
 My favorite time of the year is autumn when the views are clear, the hiking paths are still open and the southern sun rays emit a comfy heat.